njonsson/structured_io/README.md

 5. [Create][GitHub-compare-project-branches] a new pull request.

 After cloning the repository, `mix deps.get` to install dependencies.
 Then `mix test` to run the tests.
-You can also `iex` to get an interactive prompt that will allow you to experiment.
+You can also `iex -S mix` to get an interactive prompt that will allow you to experiment.
 To build this package, `mix hex.build`.

 To release a new version: